Starting as an engineering manager

 More thinking than doing

-If you work in a company where you are not only managing people but also doing some of the front line work, then you probably don’t have much time to do the strategic thinking.
-As a manager of managers this is the biggest shift in your work.
+If you work in a company where you are managing people and doing some front-line work, then you probably don’t have much time to do the strategic thinking.
+As a manager of managers, this is the biggest shift in your work.

-People who have just stepped up into the role can really struggle with this if they weren’t expecting the change similar to those who might have just switched their role from individual contributor to being an engineering manager.
-They might have a lot of moments where they feel like they don’t understand their purpose.
+People who have just stepped up into the role can really struggle with this if they weren’t expecting the change, similar to those who might have just switched their role from individual contributor to being an engineering manager.
+They might have many moments where they feel like they don’t understand their purpose.
 This is when you speak to your manager about your confusion.
 They should be able to clarify your role and your purpose.
-What really helps at this point, in order to bring some clarity, is a well developed career framework that sets expectations clearly at every level of one’s career at the organisation.
-If you don’t have one at your organisation then as a manager of managers, it is your responsibility to help create one working with the people team.
+What really helps to bring some clarity, is a well-developed career framework that sets expectations clearly at every level of one’s career at the organization.
+If you don’t have one at your organization, then as a manager of managers, it is your responsibility to help create one working with the people team.

 Remind yourself that the value that you deliver is NOT doing the job of those you have hired.
 It is to ensure that they have good coaching and space to learn from their mistakes for course correction on time.
 It takes a huge amount of trust in your team and yourself and that is the first step.

-Some questions that can help you realise what you must focus on:
+Some questions that can help you realize what you must focus on:

 • What are the things that only you can do in your role?